waltribeiro/getting-started-with-pgedge-distributed-database-on-equinix-metal/markdown.md

 ## Introduction

-By the end of this tutorial, you will create a 4-column 2-row database on Equinix Metal:
+By the end of this tutorial, you will create a database table on Equinix Metal:

 ![image](images/image-00.png)